Become a

 Yuta, Teru

 Ever since the Short-tailed Albatross conservation team started the project to increase the number of colonies of the Short-tailed albatross, many researchers, government officials, field workers, volunteers, research institutions, local governments and general companies around the globe, have passionately part-taken in this project.
 As a result, the Mukojima Islands have changed from an island without any Short-tailed Albatross individuals, to a place where a few return and breed every year.
 It is a colony in its earliest stages, in other words ‘an albatross colony egg’.
-Until this egg hatches, grows up and takes flight…., until the Mukojima Islands becomes an established colony for a great number of albatross, we want to continue our conservation efforts and monitoring surveys.
+Until this egg hatches, grows up and takes flight…., until the Mukojima Island becomes an established colony for a great number of albatross, we want to continue our conservation efforts and monitoring surveys.
 Your support is greatly appreciated.

 Yuta, Teru